pshihn/shihn.ca/posts/2020/roughjs-algorithms.md

   <img alt="Randomness circle" loading="lazy" width="400" height="253" src="/stuff/posts/roughjs/roughness.png">
 </figure>

 Imagine a point `A` and a circle around it. `A` is now replaced by a random point within that circle.
 The area of this circle of randomness is controlled by the `roughness` value.
-Most coordinates are such randomized when drawing shapes.
+Most coordinates are randomized like this when drawing shapes.

 <a name="lines"></a>
 ## Lines

-Hand drawn lines are never stright and often develop a *bowing* curvature (described [here](https://openaccess.city.ac.uk/id/eprint/1274/)).
+Hand drawn lines are never straight and often develop a *bowing* curvature (described [here](https://openaccess.city.ac.uk/id/eprint/1274/)).
 We randomize the two end points of the line based on the roughness.
 Then we also pick two other random points around the 50% and 75% marks along the line.
 Connecting these points by a curve gives the *bowing* effect.

 <figure>
   <img alt="Rough lines" loading="lazy" width="600" height="146" src="/stuff/posts/roughjs/line.png">